-The permit requires the County to ensure that all non-stormwater discharges to and from its storm sewer system, when found, are either permitted by MDE or eliminated.
+The permit requires Anne Arundel County to ensure that all non-stormwater discharges to and from its storm sewer system, when found, are either permitted by MDE or eliminated.
 This can be accomplished by maintaining a robust inspection and oversight program, including the ability to take appropriate action when illicit discharges do occur.
-As part of this program, Prince George's County is required to monitor a minimum of 150 storm drain outfalls each year, looking for illicit discharges.
+As part of this program, Anne Arundel County is required to monitor all major storm drain outfalls each year, looking for illicit discharges.
 The County is also required to develop and maintain procedures for investigating complaints and handling enforcement actions.
 Additionally, routine surveys of commercial and industrial areas are required.